LibraryCarpentry/librarycarpentry.github.io/pages/membership.md

 ---
 layout: page-fullwidth
 permalink: /membership/
-title: Become a Member Organization
+title: Become a Member Organisation
-excerpt: A Member Organization is an organization that has made a commitment to the growth and spread of Software & Data Carpentry
+excerpt: A Member Organisation is an organiszation that has made a commitment to the growth and spread of The Carpentries
 ---

-A Member Organization is an organization that has made a commitment to the growth and spread of The Carpentries.
-Members receive priority access to instructor training and guidance with capacity building at their organization.
-With local instructors, Members can readily run low-cost local workshops.
-Community developed lessons enable our instructors to globally share the effort for developing impactful lessons on technical topics.
+A Member Organisation is an organisation that has made a commitment to the growth and spread of The Carpentries.
+Members receive priority access to instructor training and guidance with capacity building at their organisation.
+With local instructors, Member organisations can readily run low-cost local workshops.
+Community-developed lessons enable our Instructors to globally share the effort for developing impactful lessons on technical topics.
 Memberships give The Carpentries revenue to ensure the ongoing development and maintenance of the lessons demanded by research communities.
-We also work to give your local instructors support, mentorship and a forum for community lesson development.
+We also work to give your local instructors support, mentorship, and a forum for community lesson development.

 ### Membership Tiers

 We offer several levels of Memberships, based on training activities expected annually.
-Fees listed below are for not-for-profit organizations.
-We also provide these and Platinum Memberships for for-profit organizations.
+Fees listed below are for not-for-profit organisations.
+We also provide these and Platinum Memberships for for-profit organisations.
 Please [contact us](mailto:memberships@carpentries.org) for more information.

 {: .table .table-striped}
 ||Bronze|Silver|Gold|Platinum|